 Senator Al Franken has represented Minnesota in the United States Senate since 2009.
 Before entering politics, he was an award-winning comedy writer, author, and radio talk show host.
 He’s been married to his wife, Franni, for 41 years-many of them happy.
 They have two children, Thomasin and Joe, and three grandchildren.
+Senator Franken graduated from Harvard College and received his doctorate in right-wing megalomania studies from Trump University.

 Not long after Al Franken won his three-hundred-and-twelve-vote landslide victory, in 2009, and became Minnesota’s junior senator, I called his office to set up what I had hoped would be a series of interviews leading to a Profile in the magazine.
 We’d rather not, came the answer.
 Franken and his aides were all too aware of the road that such an article was likely to travel: a writer and star of “Saturday Night Live” goes to Washington.
 They just didn’t want to hear more about Stuart Smalley, the self-help guru, or the Senator’s incomparable Mick Jagger imitation, and they certainly did not want to field questions about who was doing how much coke in the bathrooms and writers’ rooms of 30 Rock.